oleksiyp/oleksiyp.github.io/README.md

    1. milk - all 20 amino acids
    2. animal - all 20 amino acids (but most % for muscles)
    3. plant - only 8 amino acids
+ * Dietary supplement:
+  * fish oil. more better, no limits
+  * lecithin (phosphatidylcholine). more better, no limits
+  * essential oil (adding to food). each has own function

  * more proteins - better
  * albumins do not survive in more than 42 degree Celsius